 In 1960, Goddard became the exclusive distributor of cameras and copiers of the Japanese firm Minolta in Hong Kong.
 Founded in 1928 by Kazuo Tashima (田鸠一雄, 1899-1985), Minolta cameras had been available in HK since 1953 and in 1960 it launched its first copier – the Copymaster.
 With its innovative products, high quality and reasonable price, Minolta products were very popular in HK and the region.
 In fact, it was so popular that grey markets emerged with sailors smuggling Minolta camera from Japan into HK and the ones in HK being re-distributed into rest of Asia.
 As a result, Minolta founder Kazuo Tashima initiated discussions with George Ho (who had become a friend) to formulate a solution.
 In 1971, Goddard and Minolta formed Minolta Hong Kong Limited as a joint venture to market Minolta products in the Asia ex Japan region with Hirosada Suzumura as managing director.
 David Miao remained a non-executive director of Minolta HK Ltd until the early 2000s.
 Minolta merged with Konica to form Konica Minolta in 2003 and in 2006, Minolta exited the camera business to focus on copiers and other imaging equipment.

-In 1961, Goddard Engineering was formed to distribute and service air conditioners.
-The manager of Goddard Engineering was C.P.
-Louie, an engineering graduate of Hangchow University.
+In 1961, Goddard Engineering (佐德工程) was formed to distribute and service air conditioners.
+The director and sales manager of Goddard Engineering was C.P.
+Louie (雷樹苹), an engineering graduate of Hangchow University who was president of the YMCA in Kowloon and older brother of John Louie (雷樹莊), the head of air conditioning at Jardine Engineering.
 The two brands of air conditioners supported by Goddard Engineering were Hitachi from Japan and Chrysler Airtemp from the US (launched in 1930 to provide air conditioning for the Chrysler Building in New York).
 Airtemp was absorbed by Fedders in 1976 and faded into history while Hitachi air conditioners continued to be distributed in HK by Hitachi’s HK branch.

 Left: 1962 Minolta ad promoting its 16EE camera (吳昊(老花鏡)); Right: Chrysler Airtemp air conditioner ad in 1961 (WKYP 1961-8-19);